sftcd/wkesni/README.md

 A well-known URI for publishing ECHConfigList values from a web server.

-This is an Internet draft with an idea that may or may not go somewhere.
+[This](draft-ietf-tls-wkech.txt) is an Internet draft recently adopted by the IETF TLS WG.